-See FM12 Ch 20 Tool Kit.xls at the textbook's Web site for all calculations. return of 6.0%.
+To answer this question, note again that Figure 18-3 contains the lessor's cash flow analysis.
+We used the Excel Goal Seek function to set the lessor's IRR equal to 6% by changing the lease payment; see in the analysis in Ch18 Tool Kit.xls.
+We found that the lessor must set the lease payment at \$2,621,232 to obtain an after-tax rate of return of 6.0%.
 If this lease payment is not acceptable to the lessee, Anderson Company, then it may not be possible to strike a deal.
-Naturally, competition among leasing companies forces lessors to build market-related returns into their lease payment schedules.13
+Naturally, competition among leasing companies forces lessors to build market-related returns into their lease payment schedules.

 If the inputs to the lessee and the lessor are identical, then a positive NAL to the lessee implies an equal but negative NPV to the lessor.
 However, conditions are often such that leasing can provide net benefits to both parties.
 This situation arises because of differentials in taxes, in borrowing rates, in estimated residual values, or in the ability to bear the residual value risk.
-We will explore these issues in detail in a later section.
+We will explore these issues in detail in the next section.

 Note that the lessor can, under certain conditions, increase the return on the lease by borrowing some of the funds used to purchase the leased asset.
 Such a lease is called a leveraged lease.
-Whether or not a lease is leveraged has no effect on the lessee's analysis, but it can have a significant effect on the cash flows to the lessor, hence on the lessor's expected rate of return.
-We discuss leveraged leases in more detail in Web Extension 20C at the textbook's Web site.
+Whether or not a lease is leveraged has no effect on the lessee's analysis, but it can have a significant effect on the cash flows to the lessor and hence on the lessor's expected rate of return.

 What discount rate is used in a lessor's NPV analysis?

-What is the relationship between the lessor's IRR and the size of the lease payments?
+Under what conditions will the lessor's NPV be the negative of the lessee's NAL?